sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

-    > [!NOTE]
-    > Be sure to remove any code comments created by GitHub Copilot.
+    > **NOTE**: Be sure to remove any code comments created by GitHub Copilot.
 Unnecessary and inaccurate comments can negatively influence GitHub Copilot's suggestions.

 1. Select the `SearchBooks` method.